sourcebots/docs/content/api/_index.md

 {{% /notice %}}

 ## Start Button
-After the robot has finished starting up, it will wait for the _Start Button_ on the power board to be pressed before running your code, so that you can control when it starts moving.
+After the robot has finished starting up, it will wait for the _Start Button_ on the power board to be pressed before continuing with your code, so that you can control when it starts moving.
 There is a green LED next to the start button which flashes when the robot is finished setting up and the start button can be pressed.

 ## Logs
 A log file is saved on the USB drive so you can see what your robot did, what it didn't do, and any errors it raised.
 The file is saved to `log.txt` in the top-level directory of the USB drive.